Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Use of Pointers.md

 ## Function Pointer
 1. Idea:
-   Every instruction stored in the porgram are just numbers, and a function can indicate to a sequence of intsructions that perform a task.
+   Every instruction stored in the program are just numbers, and a function can indicate to a sequence of intsructions that perform a task.
 In this sense, we can regard the name of function as a pointer pointing to the address of the first code in that function.
 In sum, **a function address can be seen as a function pointer**.However, when we refer to a ***function pointer***, we typically mean ***a variable or parameter that points at a function***, but we can still absorb the idea above.
 2. Application:
    Create a function pointer as a parameter to a function we are writing.
 We can apply this to eliminate the similar functions by creating a function table.
 We can also apply function pointer to call back functions.
    Example: